File Formats Reference

 File Location

-Task files must be in one of these directories:
+Task files must be in these directories within any search path directory:

 Tasks are matched by filename (without .md extension).
 The task_name field in frontmatter is optional and used only for metadata.
-For example, a file named fix-bug.md is matched by the command /fix-bug, regardless of whether it has task_name in its frontmatter.
+For example, a file named fix-bug.md is matched by the task name fix-bug, regardless of whether it has task_name in its frontmatter.

 Command Files